2023 California Knife Laws

 - law enforcement conducted an unlawful search and seizure.

-- the defendant did not have an illegal knife.
+- you did not have an illegal knife.

-- the accused did not know that he had a prohibited knife.
+- you did not know that you had a prohibited knife.

-(Another possible defense is that the defendant was lawfully carrying the knife openly, and the police were mistaken about it being concealed.)
+(Another possible defense is that you were lawfully carrying the knife openly, and the police were mistaken about it being concealed.)

 Authorities cannot conduct a search for a knife or seize a knife without a valid search warrant.
 If no warrant, then they must have a legal excuse for not having one.
 If the police obtain a knife from an unlawful search and seizure – which is a form of police misconduct – then that evidence can get excluded from a criminal case.